The-Balance-FFXIV/balance-static/content/jobs/melee/viper/basic-guide.md

 F﻿irst off, this guide was made possible by the myriad contributions of Akashi, Azazel, Azrael, Jackal, Rhy, and Stella.

+P﻿lease note that this guide is intended for Viper at Level 100.
+For information prior to reaching Level 100, please visit the \[LEVELING GUIDE LINK].

 ## 1﻿.1 Overview

 Viper (VPR) is a fast-paced melee DPS that alternates between fast dual wield attacks and heavy hitting twinblade attacks.
 Its core gameplay revolves around the classic builder-spender playstyle, building gauge with its dual wield and twinblade attacks and spending that gauge on a powerful burst window called Reawaken.
 VPR joins the Melee DPS roster as a Scouting class, and therefore shares gear with Ninja.